hotwired/stimulus/handbook/00_the_origin_of_stimulus.md

 We wanted Basecamp to feel like that too.
 As though we had followed the herd and rewritten everything with client-side rendering or gone full-native on mobile.

-This desire lead us to a two-punch solution: [Turbolinks](https://github.com/turbolinks/turbolinks) and Stimulus.
+This desire led us to a two-punch solution: [Turbolinks](https://github.com/turbolinks/turbolinks) and Stimulus.

 ### Turbolinks up high, Stimulus down low

 Before I get to Stimulus, our new modest JavaScript framework, allow me to recap the proposition of Turbolinks.

 Turbolinks descends from an approach called [pjax](https://github.com/defunkt/jquery-pjax), developed at GitHub.
 The basic concept remains the same.
 The reason full-page refreshes often feel slow is not so much because the browser has to process a bunch of HTML sent from a server.
 Browsers are really good and really fast at that.
 And in most cases, the fact that an HTML payload tends to be larger than a JSON payload doesn’t matter either (especially with gzipping).
 No, the reason is that CSS and JavaScript has to be reinitialized and reapplied to the page again.
 Regardless of whether the files themselves are cached.
 This can be pretty slow if you have a fair amount of CSS and JavaScript.